β„‚π• π•Ÿπ•₯π•šπ•Ÿπ•¦π•¦π•ž

 Effortless Action

-When nothing is done, everything is done.
-Thus, do absolutely nothing unless it is absolutely required.
-This aligns with Taoist philosophy, especially Wu Wei (无为), meaning effortless action or action in harmony with nature (Tzu & Needleman, 1989).
+When nothing is done, everything is done. thus do absolutely nothing unless it must be done absolutely.
+This aligns with Taoist philosophy, especially Wu Wei (ζ— δΈΊ), meaning effortless action or action in harmony with nature (Tzu & Needleman, 1989).

 How this applies: